SpiroControl/node-connect/README.md

 #### OPCUA ClientSettings

-These are optional settings in case there is an OPCUA input defined.
+These are optional settings in the case where an OPCUA input defined.

 ``` toml
 [input.OPCUA_ClientSettings]